rafi-699/pos-billing-software-demo/README.md

-# 🧾 POS Billing Software for Small Businesses

-> Simple, fast, and reliable billing system designed for small businesses, restaurants, and local shops.
 # 🧾 Smart POS Billing Software for Small Businesses

 > ⚡ Generate bills in seconds.
 Works offline.
 No complexity.
 No monthly headache.
+Simple, fast, and reliable billing system designed for small businesses, restaurants, and local shops.

 ---